-In the blink of an eye, Rihanna has released her seventh studio album, Unapologetic, the follow up to her 2011 release, Talk That Talk.
+In the blink of an eye, Rihanna has released her seventh studio album, Unapologetic, the follow-up to her 2011 release, Talk That Talk.
 The standard version of the album, composed of 14 tracks, includes collaborations from Eminem, Chris Brown, David Guetta, Mikky Ekko, and Future.

 There are light moments on the album, though.
 “Nobody’s Business” featuring Chris Brown is a standout track and is probably the best song on the album.
-On the Carlos McKinnley and The-Dream penned track, which samples Michael Jackson’s “The Way You Make Me Feel,” Rihanna and Chris tells their haters, when it comes to their personal lives, mind their business! “ ‘Nobody’s Business’ is basically the way I look at everything regarding my personal life,” Rihanna told Andy Cohen on Facebook Live.
+On the Carlos McKinnley and The-Dream penned track, which samples Michael Jackson’s “The Way You Make Me Feel,” Rihanna and Chris tell haters, when it comes to their personal lives, mind their business! “ ‘Nobody’s Business’ is basically the way I look at everything regarding my personal life,” Rihanna told Andy Cohen on Facebook Live.

-Ballads such as “Diamonds” (written by Sia Furler, Benjamin Levin, Mikkel Eriksen, and Tor Hermansen), “Stay” (written by Mikky Ekko, Justin Parker, and Elof Loelv) “What Now” (written by Olivia Waithe, Parker Ighile, and Nathan Cassells) and “Love Without Tragedy-Mother Mary” (written by The-Dream and Carlos McKinnley) prove that Rihanna knows how to enlist great songwriters to help add substance to an album.
+Ballads such as “Diamonds” (written by Sia Furler, Benjamin Levin, Mikkel Eriksen, and Tor Hermansen); “Stay” (written by Mikky Ekko, Justin Parker, and Elof Loelv); “What Now” (written by Olivia Waithe, Parker Ighile, and Nathan Cassells); and “Love Without Tragedy-Mother Mary” (written by The-Dream and Carlos McKinnley;) prove that Rihanna knows how to enlist great songwriters to help add substance to an album.

 Unapologetic may leave a little to be desired, but the effort deserves a “C” for satisfactory.
-If Rihanna took out the filler tracks, it could have been a successful five song EP.
+If Rihanna took out the filler tracks, it could have been a successful five-song EP.